Guv Malik's invitation to Rahul Gandhi was a tool of propaganda: Chidambaram

 "I have invited Rahul Gandhi to come here.
 I will send you a plane, to observe (the situation) and then speak up.
 You are a responsible person and you should not speak like this," Malik had said.

-Responding to Malik's invite, the former Congress chief said that he does not was aircraft but freedom to meet the people of Kashmir, mainstream leaders and soldiers.
+Responding to Malik's invite, the former Congress chief said that he does not want aircraft but freedom to meet the people of Kashmir, mainstream leaders and soldiers.

 "Dear Governor Malik, a delegation of opposition leaders & I will take you up on your gracious invitation to visit J&K and Ladakh.
 We won't need an aircraft but please ensure us the freedom to travel & meet the people, mainstream leaders and our soldiers stationed over there," Gandhi said in a tweet.